ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.swiss-weather-api/README.md

 ### Getting started
 1. Get a free accout on https://developer.srgssr.ch/
+1. Make sure using the product "SRG-SSR-PUBLIC-API-V2" since this is their free product
 1. Go to "My Apps" and create a new App.
 This will create a specific ConsumerKey and ConsumerSecret
 1. Find out Longitude / Latitude (decimal degrees) of the chosen location for which forecast is needed
 1. Install this Adapter on ioBroker => This can take several minutes (~7min on a Raspberry Pi 3)